 - ► To select the erasing function, press the DELETE soft key.
-The TNC inquires whether you really intend to erase the file. - To confirm erasure: Press the YES soft key.
-Abort with the NO soft key if you do not wish to erase the directory
+The TNC inquires whether you really - ▶ To confirm erasure press the YES soft key.

+Abort with the NO soft key if you do not wish to erase the file.

 Protecting a file/Canceling file protection